 Named after the home of the dragon slayed by St. George, Brinsop is a light brown ale balancing the malty sweetness of the best English barley with the floral, spicy and herbal characteristics of the thoroughly English Boadicea hop.

 The fear of an empty glass is thankfully easily remedied.
 English hops provide this session ale with a pleasant red berry fruit flavour.

 Brewed using natural fresh lemons and their zest this amazing blonde beer is a real thirst quencher.
-With the addition of honey malt from Germany and Concorde, a development hop from Alsace, which we found to be amazingly spicy with hints of wild honey sweetness.
+The addition of honey malt with Tettnang and Aurora hops make this amazingly spicy with hints of wild honey sweetness.
 Don't knock it until you've tried it.

 Fresh-picked green hopped ale.